kasiakalemba/web-scraping-challenge/README.md

 * Appends the dictionary with the image url string and the hemisphere title to a list.

 ### MongoDB and Flask Application
-Uses MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+Uses MongoDB with Flask to create a new HTML page that displays all of the information that was scraped from the URLs above.

 ## Sources
 * [NASA Mars News Site](https://mars.nasa.gov/news/)